Hägar the Horrible

 Hägar the Horrible is the title and main character of an American comic strip created by cartoonist Dik Browne and syndicated by King Features Syndicate.
 It first appeared on February 4, 1973 (in Sunday papers) and the next day in daily newspapers, and was an immediate success.
 Following Browne's retirement in 1988, his son Chris Browne continued the strip until his 2017 retirement, with artwork by Gary Hallgren.
 Currently, it is written and drawn by staff members of Browne Creative Enterprises, run by Bob Browne and his sister Tsuiwen "Sally" Browne-Boeras, the two surviving children of Dik Browne.
 As of 2010, Hägar is distributed to 1,900 newspapers in 56 countries and translated into 12 languages.
-The strip is a caricature commenting on modern-day life in the United States through a loose interpretation of Viking Age Scandinavian life.
+The strip is a caricature, commenting on modern-day life in the US through a loose interpretation of Viking Age Scandinavian life.

 Origin

 "Hagar the Terrible" was the nickname given to the late Dik Browne by his sons; Browne adapted the name to Hägar the Horrible for alliteration.
 After his death, Dik Browne's sons changed the title of the strip to Dik Browne's Hägar the Horrible in tribute.
-The name is pronounced Hay-gar (/heɪˈɡɑɹ/) according to Chris Browne.
+The name is pronounced Hay-gar (/heɪˈɡɑɹ/), according to Chris Browne.

 Hägar (sometimes written "Hagar") is a shaggy, scruffy, overweight, red-bearded Viking.
 He regularly raids England, and sometimes France.
 Animation-industry writer Terence J. Sacks notes the juxtaposition of contrary qualities that make Hägar endearing to the reader: "Hägar's horned helmet, rough beard and shaggy tunic make him look somewhat like a caveman or Opera-Viking, but you also know Hägar has a soft underbelly occasionally exposed."